promitor/docs/docs/scraping/batch-scraping.md

 suppor status.

 ## Cost Considerations
+Under batch scraping mode, metrics will be fetched through requests to [Azure Monitor API](https://learn.microsoft.com/en-us/rest/api/monitor/metrics-batch/batch?view=rest-monitor-2023-10-01).
+Billing for the API is calculated based on the number of requests.

-Query Costs for metrics and logs are laid out [here](https://azure.microsoft.com/pricing/details/monitor/#pricing).
+Query Costs for metrics and logs are laid out [here](https://azure.microsoft.com/pricing/details/monitor/#pricing), under `Platform and custom metric queries (preview)` section.

 To estimate amount of Azure Monitor API requests(queries) a Promitor deployment will make for a length of time `L`, one can use the formula

 $$
 \small {\# of requests} = \text{number of resources} \times \text{number of metrics} \times \left(\frac{L}{\text{scrape interval * batch size}}\right)